oVirt/ovirt-site/source/uncategorized/storage-domain-versions.html.md

 #### VDSM and Format

-*   Use SANLock to acquire the SPM resource [3]
+*   Uses SANLock to acquire the SPM resource [3]
-*   Use SANLock to acquire the volume resources (virtualization subsystem, libvirt) [4]
+*   Uses SANLock to acquire the volume resources (virtualization subsystem, libvirt) [4]
 *   In block domains the permissions of the LVs in the metadata are always RW (to allow live snapshots and live merges)
-*   Support unicode in the domain and pool description [5]
+*   Supports unicode in the domain and pool description [5]
 *   New mailbox format (in progress)

 #### Engine and GUI